Tool | September 2014

 Taxpayers 55 or older or disabled (or a surviving spouse or a survivor having an insurable interest in an individual who would have qualified for the exclusion during the year) can exclude as much as $6,000 if single ($12,000 if married) of taxable income from a pension, annuity, distributions from an IRA or self-employed retirement plan, deferred compensation or other retirement-plan benefits.
 Out-of-state government pensions qualify for exemptions.

-Residential property is assessed at 100% of market value Allowable growth for taxable valuation is reduced from 4% to 3% in 2013.
+Residential property is assessed at 100% of market value.
+Allowable growth for taxable valuation is 3%.
 Local taxing authorities determine a tax rate, expressed in dollars per thousand, and that rate is applied to the assessed value after a state assessment limitation is applied.
 For example, on a home assessed at $50,000 with an assessment limitation of 50% in an area where the local taxing authority has a rate of $10 per thousand, the tax bill would be $250.

 A homestead tax credit is given to owners who occupy the property for at least six months of each year and actually live on the property on July 1.
 The current credit is equal to the tax levy on the first $4,850 of the actual value.